 The naked truth

-Braniff International Airways, an airline which operated from the 1920s until the 1980s, wanted to create a Spanish-language marketing campaign to highlight to the Hispanic market the luxury of flying with their leather-clad seating.
+Braniff International Airways, an airline that operated from the 1920s until the 1980s, wanted to create a Spanish-language marketing campaign to highlight to the Hispanic market the luxury of flying with their leather-clad seating.

 They came up with the tagline, ‘Vuela en Cuero’, meaning ‘Fly in Leather.’

 However, a very similar expression in Spanish, “en cueros,” means “to be naked”, and it is all too easy to mishear the tagline if it is uttered fast enough.

 Braniff learned their lesson the hard way – marketing translation requires specialist translators who are not only native speakers of the target language (in this case, Spanish), but are also experts in creating marketing and advertising content for the target market specifically.